gim913/Brogue/Readme.md

 Armor and weapons that are found in the dungeon with positive or negative enchantments might also have rare and powerful runic abilities.
 These will not be apparent at first.
 Some of them will be revealed when they activate.
 The rest will be flagged as "unknown runic" when you've used them for long enough.
 In any case, a Scroll of Identify will instantly reveal the item's runic enhancement, if it has one.

 Weapons and armor have strength requirements, which are specified as "<X>" after the item name.
 You can equip an item even if you don't exceed the strength requirement, but your combat prowess or defense will suffer proportionally.
-The only way to raise your strength is by drinking potions of strength.
+The strength requirement can be lowered by enchanting the weapon or armor with a scroll of enchantment.
+The only way to raise your own strength is by drinking a potion of strength.

 Some weapons have different attack patterns.
 Spears and war pikes hit an adjacent enemy and the one behind it.
 Axes and war axes hit all adjacent enemies.
 Maces and war hammers hit twice as hard but require an extra turn afterward to recover.
-Rapiers hit half as hard but twice as fast, and provide a free lunge attack when you directly approach an enemy.
+Rapiers hit half as hard but twice as fast, and provide a free lunge attack (triple damage, never misses) when you directly approach an enemy.

 Weapons and armor may be protected from corrosion with a Scroll of Protect Weapon or Armor.
 Unless protected, striking an acid mound will weaken a weapon, and being struck by an acid mound or a projectile from an acid turret will weaken a suit of armor.
 Protection status is indicated with a curly brace ('}') following the inventory letter instead of a closing parenthesis, and is described in the item description screen.

 The monsters of the dungeon do not reserve all of their aggression for you: from time to time, they are known to capture and torture other monsters.
 Once freed, these captives will follow you and fight by your side through thick and thin.
 Staves of Healing, Haste and Protection can be put to good use on your allies.
+Wands of Empowerment will make them more powerful, and enable them to learn a new ability from a fallen opponent.

 Potions of incineration can spell the untimely end of an unprepared character.
 It's best to try unidentified potions near a body of water to extinguish any resulting flames -- but be careful, because if the burning liquid touches deep water, the cavern may quickly fill with scalding steam.

 When aiming a projectile or magical bolt, it is often possible to hit targets that at first seem out of reach.
 Try adjusting the targeting reticule to a position behind them.

-Physically attacking a monster that has not noticed the player -- that is asleep or wandering, or that is paralyzed -- makes for a very powerful attack: the attack will never miss, it will deal three times as much damage, and the monster will take a turn to recover before it can counterattack.
-Monsters are less likely to notice players at a distance and when the player is resting, outside of the range of any nearby light sources or wearing a ring of stealth.
+Physically attacking a monster that has not noticed the player -- that is asleep or wandering, or that is paralyzed -- makes for a very powerful attack: the attack will never miss, it will deal triple damage, and the monster will take a turn to recover before it can counterattack.
+Monsters have a 25% chance per turn to notice the player if they are closer than your "stealth range," which is displayed in the side bar, and can be displayed on the map by pressing ']'.
 One effective tactic is to lurk just behind a door that you know a monster is approaching and ambush it when it opens the door.
+Your stealth range is affected by your armor, invisibility, the local light level, rings of stealth and whether you spent the previous turn resting.

 Mud-filled bogs will gradually accumulate a layer of swamp gas.
 Beware: the gas is highly explosive when exposed to an open flame, and an immunity to fire will not protect you from its percussive blast.
 Any creature, no matter how powerful, will lose at least half of its maximum health from a single explosion.